By Nhlanhla Nene – Well-being Coach & Founder of Mindedjoy

 Frequently Asked Questions

-1. Why do high achievers feel exhausted even when they are successful?
+Why do I feel exhausted even when I’m succeeding?

-3. How can professionals calm their nervous system during a busy workday?
+How can I calm my system during work?

 The Real Goal: Sustainable Performance